 Withdrawing from a class or classes occurs after the allowed drop period through 60 percent of the class duration.
 The student's transcript will reflect a grade of "W" for a withdrawal which will not be calculated into the term or cumulative GPA.
 No refund will be given for a withdrawal; therefore, students will be responsible for all costs associated with the class.
-Students may not withdraw from class(es) after 60% of the class is completed unless the student is passing as confirmed with written documentation from the instructor to the Office of the Registrar.
+Students may not withdraw from class/es after 60% of the class is completed unless the student is passing as confirmed with written documentation from the instructor to the Office of the Registrar.

-Withdrawing before 60% of the semester has completed will reduce the student's enrollment status.
+Withdrawing before 60 percent of the semester has completed will reduce the student's enrollment status.
 Therefore, if the student is receiving scholarships requiring full-time enrollment, those scholarships will be lost.
+Additionally, full-time enrollment is required for campus housing; therefore, withdrawing before 60% of the semester has finished will result in the student being asked to leave campus.
 There is no tuition refund for withdrawing from classes.

-Students must notify the registrar's office of the withdrawal in writing before 60 percent of the class is completed for a grade of "W" to reflect on the transcript.
+Students must notify the Office of the Registrar of the withdrawal in writing before 60 percent of the class is completed for a grade of "W" to reflect on the transcript.
+There are no refunds for withdrawals.
 Sixty percent of each type of class offering is listed below.